DesignLedDublin/dailyplate/README.md

   * I was using the onload = "function" syntax in the body but it wasn't loading.
 After spending a long time trying to find a solution and trying out window.onload after readign several articles on Stack Overflow, I found [this article](https://sebhastian.com/function-not-defined-javascript/?utm_content=cmp-true).
   * This made me realise that I was calling the function above where I had placed the script for my JS file.
 It suggested I put onload function underneath that at the bottom of the body but instead I decided to move the script for the JS file up to the head and include a defer command.
 Once I did this, it sorted out the issue.

+### Getting my functions to register the correct answer when it was clicked
+  * I found that the functions I had written didn't result in the console logging that it was the correct answer.
+  * To try and figure out why the click and the correct answer weren't linking up together, I used console.log to reveal what the computer was reading for chosenAnswer and correctAnswer.
+I realised through doing this that I was not linking the correctAnswer to the circles being clicked but instead the text.
+Once I moved the correct-answer class into the circles column, it started registering the correct answer when it was clicked.

 ### Getting the score to increment correctly
+  * The correct answer was being registered and chosen but the score was not incrementing over each page.
-  * I created all my code but the score wasn't incrementing when correct answers were clicked and the console was showing incorrect when it should have said correct.
-I put [this question](https://stackoverflow.com/questions/77941188/variable-is-not-incrementing-with-the-function-i-have-written) on Stackoverflow and the answers made me realise I had two issues:
+  * I put [this question](https://stackoverflow.com/questions/77941188/variable-is-not-incrementing-with-the-function-i-have-written) on Stackoverflow and the answers made me realise that I needed to find a way to carry the data in the finalScore variable across the pages.
-    - The first issue is that I had created my quiz questions over several pages and the solutions for saving the data in the variables from one page to the next were quite complicated.
-So I decided to create my quiz all on one page to get round this issue.
-    - The second issue is that my code for choosing the right answer wasn't working, the click on the right answer wasn't registering with the code I had written.

 &nbsp;
 [Back to Table of Contents](#table-of-contents)